Sunday, February 11, 2018

 Infiltration

-A few examples include the release of exotic pets, escape from aquaculture operations, spread from garden plantings, transport in ships ballast water, and transport of fruits and vegetables.
-As humans move more people and goods around the world, there is more potential for moving organisms into places where they cause harm.
+A few examples include the release of exotic pets, escape from aquaculture operations, spread from garden plantings, transport in ships' ballast water, and transport of fruits and vegetables.
+As humans move more people and goods worldwide, there is greater potential to introduce organisms into areas that harm them.

 They are adaptable-they can survive in a range of climates, habitats, and soil types; they eat a wide variety.

-They reproduce quickly and have lots of offspring.
+They reproduce quickly and produce many offspring.

 They spread out to new areas